MohamedKandel/email-sender/README.md

         funToExecAfterSent: () -> Unit
     ): String
 ```
-paramaters the same as the previous one but the difference here OTPLength parameter
+paramaters the same as the previous one but the difference here OTPLength parameter<br>
-you need to pass this parameter as your need ex: 4 digits, 6 digits, etc...
+you need to pass this parameter as your need ex: 4 digits, 6 digits, etc...<br>
-you can use this method as follow
+you can use this method as follow:-
 ```
 val otp = Sender.sendOTP(this, senderMail, senderPassword, name, 6, receiver) {}
 Log.v("OTP is : ",otp)
 ```
-please note that this library is built for educational porpuse only because it works nativly on android only, so if you are building an application for android and IOS you should use API for doing this.
+please note that this library is built for educational porpuse only because it works nativly on android only, so if you are building an application for android and IOS you should use API for doing this.<br>
-this library is developed by ***Mohamed Kandeel*** if you have any suggestions to improve this library or any methods match your educational needs you can contact developer via his [email](mailto:mohamed.hossam7799@gmail.com)
+this library is developed by ***Mohamed Kandeel*** if you have any suggestions to improve this library or any methods match your educational needs you can contact developer via his [email](mailto:mohamed.hossam7799@gmail.com)<br>
 Thanks for using our library